SchneiderMarius/coherence2021/README.md

-A mechanism for inter-areal coherence through communication based on connectivity and oscillatory power
+# A mechanism for inter-areal coherence through communication based on connectivity and oscillatory power

-This repository includes models used in Schneider et al.,2021.
+This repository includes the models used in Schneider et al., 2021.

-References
+# References
 Schneider et al., A mechanism for inter-areal coherence through communication based on connectivity and oscillatory power, Neuron (2021).